-Analytics: set of Raw Data and Meta Data used by the PureClarity Software to determine relevance and personalized results.
+Analytics: set of Raw Data and Meta Data used by the PureClarity Software to determine relevance and personalised results.

-Authorised Users: those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation, as further described in clause 3.
+Authorised Users: those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation.

-Base Tier: the starting Tier within the Subscription Model allocated to the Customer.
+Base Plan: the starting Plan within the Subscription Model allocated to the Customer.